vendia/blog/posts/2021-01-25-supply-chain-visibility-with-vendia-share.md

 ## Vendia Unis - Better tracking through data sharing

-The good news is that there is a better way to solve our problem using Vendia’s Universal Applications (Unis).
+The good news is that there is a better way to solve our problem using Vendia's Universal Applications (Unis).

 Think back to our own experience tracking packages with the big-box stores.
 Missing orders and packages incorrectly marked as delivered are attributable to the same issues that affect corporate logistics… **Incorrect or unavailable data.**